 Biden’s message to progressive IRS employees tempted to steal your files: go ahead and steal everything in sight because if we catch you, you’ll only face a single charge.

-3. IRS is still stonewalling congress regarding its intentional destruction of 30 million taxpayer documents.
-The IRS still will not reveal its internal decision memo detailing its decision to intentionally destroy 30 million tax forms submitted by taxpayers attempting to resolve their taxes.
+9. IRS stonewalled congress regarding its intentional destruction of 30 million taxpayer documents.
+The IRS won’t reveal its internal memo detailing its decision to intentionally destroy 30 million tax forms submitted by taxpayers attempting to resolve their taxes.
 The documents were destroyed at the Ogden, Utah facility and the IRS tried to get away with it without notifying anyone.
 But they got caught during an onsite visit from the Treasury Inspector General for Tax Administration.

 After getting caught, the IRS claimed that no taxpayer would face negative consequences as a result of the destruction of the 30 million documents.
 But as reported by Tax Notes on Aug.
 28, 2023 taxpayers received audit letters wherein the IRS accused taxpayers of failing to file their tax forms — as in, the same forms the IRS had destroyed.